9dots/9dots.io-pages/Ok1vmfV.md

 ## Media and Handouts

+- Worksheet

 ## Preparation

+- Print worksheets

 ## Project Time

 ## Introduce

+### Hook:
+_Do you think that engineers always design their products exactly how they want them on the first try?
+How long do you think it takes to design a product?_

+### Guess:
+Give each student three index card to write their guess for how long it took to design the following products:

+- a new car model
+- iPhone
+- Velcro

+### Reveal:
+The answer are:

+- new car model - 3 years
+- iPhone - 5 years
+- Velcro - 10 years

 ## Guided Practice

 ## Explore

-Shark Tank
-Lesson 2

-Summary: moving onto design process

-Materials:  worksheets

-Preparation:  print worksheets

 On the board:  vocab from worksheet

-Hook:  Do you think that engineers always design their products exactly how they want them on the first try?